ub-unibe-ch/iiifViewer/cypress/tests/README.md

 npx cypress run
 ```

-They also setup the testdb and create a user admin (with password admin).
+This is needed to setup the test database and create a user admin (with password admin).

 ---